 Shop At The Artisanal Markets

-As far as markets go, Pisac has the best that I’ve encountered in Peru.
-It is extensive, colorful, and very affordable.
+As far as Peruvian markets go, Pisac has the best that I’ve encountered.
+It is vast, colorful, and affordable.
 They sell everything here.
 Literally anything you can imagine.
 I’m traveling indefinitely and have no extra room for anything in my backpacks, yet even I was tempted to just splurge and buy everything in sight.
 Incredible paintings, stunning weaving, and knickknacks galore can be found throughout the seemingly infinite market.
 The entire Plaza de Armas of Pisac is taken up by the market every day of the week.

 Do A Medicinal Ceremony